AviatrixSystems/Docs/HowTos/UserSSL_VPN_OneLogin_SAML_Config.rst

 OneLogin SAML App
 #################

 Before you start, pick a short name to be used for the SAML application name.
 In the notes below we will refer to this as **aviatrix_onelogin**.
-But, it can be any string.
+But it can be any string.

 We will use the string you select for the SAML application name to generate a URL for OneLogin to connect with Aviatrix.
 This URL is defined below as **SP_ACS_URL**.
 This URL should be constructed as: